bryanhannes/bryanhannes.github.io/_posts/2023-01-09-reactively-storing-and-retrieving-url-state-in-angular.markdown

 cover: assets/reactively-storing-and-retrieving-url-state-in-angular/reactively-storing-and-retrieving-url-state-in-angular.png
 ---

-In this article. we'll explore different techniques you can use to store state in the URL, including query parameters and route parameters.
-We also build an application that saves the search filters in the URL.
+In this article, we'll explore different techniques you can use to store state in the URL, including query parameters and route parameters.
+We also build an application which saves search filters in the URL.
 By the end of this article, you'll have a good understanding of how to implement URL state management reactively in Angular.

 Storing state in the URL can improve the user experience of an application because it allows the state to be preserved when the page is refreshed, bookmarked, or shared.